Thomas Church (landscape architect): Biography

 After graduating, Church spent six months at the American Academy in Rome on a Harvard awarded Sheldon Traveling Scholarship.
 He also traveled throughout Europe, and while in France became friends with Catherine Bauer, with whom he would later teach at Berkeley.
 He studied Italian Renaissance gardens, and Moorish and Iberian Renaissance Spanish gardens, observing their responses to a climate so similar the Mediterranean climate in California.
 On returning from Europe he worked in a city planning office on the East Coast (1927–1928), then he taught at Ohio State University (1928–1930).

 He returned to the San Francisco Bay Area in 1930, and was a Special Lecturer in the UC Berkeley Department of Landscape Architecture for the remainder of that year.
 He also went into private practice in 1930 to design the Pasatiempo Estates in the Santa Cruz area, with Second Bay Tradition style architect William Wurster.
 A 1937 trip was made to Finland, where seeing new modernist works and site planning by Alvar Aalto was influential to his design evolution.

 He moved to San Francisco in 1932 and established his practice in The city.
 Church opened his own design studio in 1933, at 402 Jackson Street in San Francisco.
 He continued to practice there until his retirement in 1977.
 His own distinctive garden and residence were on Hyde Street, in the Russian Hill, San Francisco district.

 Church was a longtime contributor to Architectural Forum, House Beautiful, and Sunset magazines, bringing his design ideas with examples to his design peers and the public.

+As of 1943, Church was a Socialist.

 In 1951 Church was awarded the Fine Arts Medal, for Landscape Architecture, by the American Institute of Architects.
 In 1973, Church was elected to the National Academy of Design, as an Associate Academician.
 He was also awarded the Rome Prize for his work in landscape architecture by the American Academy in Rome.

 Design innovation

 When Church started practicing, the Neoclassical style was still the predominant landscape design style.
 Thomas' design education at UC Berkeley and Harvard, along with his travels to gardens in Europe, gave him ample training in Classical and Renaissance garden traditions.
 However, Church is renowned as a pioneer in American landscape architect for introducing the Modernist architecture and art movements into landscape design.
 After WW II, other designers added to what later became known as the "California Style" of gardens.
 Some of them apprenticed in his design studio, including Robert Royston and Lawrence Halprin.

-Church outlined four principles for his design process in his 1955 book Gardens Are For People."
+Church outlined four principles for his design process in his 1955 book Gardens Are For People.
 They are: